researchart/re19/submissions/124chazette/README.md

 This dataset contains the results of an online questionnaire to assess the end-users' need for explanations in software systems.
 The questionnaire was shared in December 2018 and was online until January 2019.
 171 participants initiate the survey and 107 completed it.
-We just analyzed the answers of the participants who completed the survey.
+We just analyzed the responses of the participants who completed the survey.